REAPER v2.1

 - Output — structured JSON with credential type, source, and confidence

-14 evasion techniques with a pipeline API for chaining.
+Payload obfuscation and evasion pipeline.
+14 techniques with chainable API.
 Polymorphic engine generates unique variants on every build.
 Anti-analysis capabilities detect sandboxes and debuggers.

-pipeline([obfuscate, encrypt, inject_dead_code]) - Polymorphic engine — generates structurally unique payload variants with identical functionality
+pipeline([obfuscate, encrypt, inject_dead_code]) - Polymorphic engine — structurally unique payload variants with identical functionality

 - Anti-analysis — VM detection, sandbox detection, debugger detection, timing checks